 With the possible exception of giving romantic advice, none of these behaviors on the part of the parent are helpful in preparing a young adult for the real world.

-Instead of jumping in to rescue them, it would be helpful to assist them in being prepared to deal with real-life work situations.
-Here's how you can start:
+Instead of jumping in to rescue them, it would be helpful to assist them in preparing to deal with real world, real-life work situations.
+Here’s how you can start:

 - When they encounter a difficult professor, process with them potential ways to approach the professor and have a conversation.